fdecunta/minter/README.md

 #>  $ Fert_overall_lnRR_var: num [1:9, 1:9] 0.000751 0.00037 0 0 0 ...
 #>  $ Herb_x_Fert_lnRR_var : num [1:9, 1:9] 0.0031 0.00151 0 0 0 ...
 ```

+To use one of the matrices, reference it using ‘\$’:

 ``` r
 res <- metafor::rma.mv(